sorbet/sorbet/website/docs/adopting.md

 sidebar_label: Adopting Sorbet
 ---

-> **Heads up**: Sorbet is still in a private beta while we iron out the
-> onboarding experience.
-You'll only be able to follow these instructions if
-> you've been given access to the private beta.
->
-> Interested in signing up?
-Email us at <sorbet@stripe.com>.

 ## Step 1: Install dependencies

 There are two components to Sorbet: the command line interface and runtime